Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Perfectly strategically Ramsey sets

-Let $M$ be the transitive collapse of a countable elementary submodel of $H(\theta)$, for some sufficiently large $\theta$, having an extra predicate for $\LU$.
-By coding and elementarity, we can demand that $\LU\cap M\in M$ and that
+Let $M$ be the transitive collapse of a countable elementary submodel of $H(\theta)$, for some sufficiently large $\theta$, having an extra predicate for $\mathcal{F}$, and containing $X$ and $p$.
+By coding and elementarity, we can demand that $\mathcal{F}\cap M\in M$ and that

-Note that any such model is ``sufficient'', in the terminology of Lemma \ref{lem:M_gen_Sacks}.
+Note that $M$ is sufficient, in the terminology of Lemma \ref{lem:M_gen_Sacks}.